-Starting with the first quarter of 2012, we have combined our enterprise communications and telecommunications end markets as one communications end market for reporting purposes.
+Effective the first quarter of 2012, we combined our enterprise communications and telecommunications end markets into one communications end market for reporting purposes.
 Prior period percentages were also combined.

-Revenue of \$1.7 billion for the first quarter of 2012 decreased 6% from \$1.8 billion for the same period in 2011.
-Compared to the first quarter of 2011, revenue dollars decreased in all end markets other than our diversified end market.
-Compared to revenue from our end markets in the first quarter of 2011, revenue dollars from storage decreased 19%, communications decreased 15%, consumer decreased 14%, and server decreased 8%.
-The decreases in revenue were due primarily to the slower economic environment which drove demand weakness in most of our end markets.
-Consumer was also negatively impacted by program transitions from our largest customer.
-Our diversified end market increased 58%, or \$118 million, from the first quarter of 2011, primarily driven by new program wins as well as acquisitions which contributed approximately one-half of the revenue increase in this end market year-over-year.
+Revenue of \$1.74 billion for the second quarter of 2012 decreased 5% from \$1.83 billion for the same period in 2011.
+Compared to the second quarter of 2011, revenue dollars decreased in all end markets, other than our diversified and storage end markets, primarily due to demand weakness.
+Compared to revenue from our end markets in the second quarter of 2011, revenue dollars from diversified and storage increased 39% and 4%, respectively, while consumer decreased 17%, communications decreased 11%, and servers decreased 11%.
+Revenue from our diversified end market increased 39%, or \$91 million, from the second quarter of 2011, primarily driven by new program wins and by acquisitions which contributed approximately two-thirds of the revenue increase in this end market year-over-year.